 In Minnesota, a Safe Harbor law was passed in 2011 that provided a legislative framework for legal protections and state services for sexually exploited children and youth.
 This legislation shifted legal definitions of “sexually exploited youth” and “delinquent child” to acknowledge that exploited minors are not delinquent, but are victims.
 An expansion of the law in 2013 and 2014 included implementing No Wrong Door, a statewide, victim-centered response for serving exploited children and youth.

-Read the complete Safe Harbor First Year Evaluation 2015 online at the Wilder Foundation.
+Read the full Safe Harbor Evaluation Report 2017 at the Wilder Foundation.

 Safe Harbor continues to gain ground in reaching Minnesota’s sexually exploited youth.
 In the last year and a half, MDH and our partners have created a statewide service infrastructure including 22 organizations, served nearly a thousand youth, and trained tens of thousands of adults and youth on Safe Harbor and sexual exploitation.

 In July 2014, Minnesota Department of Health (MDH), with additional financial support from the Women’s Foundation of Minnesota, contracted with Wilder Research to evaluate the implementation of the Safe Harbor Law and No Wrong Door model.
 In September 2015, Wilder Research completed the evaluation of Phase One, highlighting key findings and recommendations that could be used to guide improvements in Safe Harbor-related efforts to serve youth and young adult victims of sex trafficking in Minnesota.

 If you have questions about Safe Harbor, contact Lauren Ryan Safe Harbor/No Wrong Door Director 651-201-5412.